0 of 16 questions completed

 How long is the Arithmetic Reasoning test?
 Depending on which version of the test you’ll be taking, the number of questions and your time limit will vary.

-- The CAT ASVAB (computerized version of the test) has 16 arithmetic reasoning questions which must be answered in 39 minutes
+- The CAT ASVAB (the computerized version of the test) has 16 arithmetic reasoning questions which must be answered in 39 minutes

 - The old fashioned pencil and paper test has 30 questions which must be completed in 36 minutes

 To succeed in these arithmetic reasoning questions it’s necessary to have a firm grasp on arithmetic concepts learned in high school.
 If you’re out of practice on your high school arithmetic reasoning skills, there are many good educational resources available for free on the web which can help you study and immerse yourself in concepts you’re not familiar with or necessary formulas you may have forgotten during your high school education.
 A few sites worth looking into if you need help with the concepts are mathportal.org and mathgoodies.com.

 The following arithmetic concepts are likely to be included within your question set, understanding how they are calculated and practical applications of these will be necessary to score well: